Take Cover (album)

-Take Cover is the tenth studio album by Seattle-based progressive metal band Queensrÿche, released on November 13, 2007.
+Take Cover is the tenth studio album by American progressive metal band Queensrÿche, released on November 13, 2007.
 It consists of cover versions.
 The idea to release an album of cover songs came from a game of "name the riff" guitarists Michael Wilton and Mike Stone would play during sound checks.
 The band members agreed to each choose two songs to record for the album.
 Its release was announced by the band on August 28, 2007.
 After its first week of release the album entered the Billboard Top 200 chart at No. 173, with sales of 5,500 copies.
 Their cover of Pink Floyd's "Welcome to the Machine" was released as the album's only single.